shermszz/BeatBridge/README.md

     ```
     flask run
     ```
-    User will then be prompted to enter PostgresSQL password
+    User will then be prompt to enter PostgresSQL password
 ---

 ## 6. Troubleshooting